 Schematic of a stationary electric vehicle optimally supplied with power by a control system

-Especially in the heavy-duty vehicle sector, where high performance and long driving ranges are required, the fuel cell is a promising alternative to the internal combustion engine.
-However, passenger cars can also benefit from this propulsion system due to fast refilling and low weight.
-To reduce the dynamic stress on the fuel cell, fuel cell vehicles are usually hybrid vehicles, i.e. they also have a battery.
-This results in the requirement for optimal energy management aiming at an efficient load distribution between the fuel cell and the battery.
-In addition, sufficient cooling of both power sources is a challenge, especially for heavy-duty vehicles, which calls for efficient thermal management.
-Regarding both topics, the application of sophisticated predictive strategies allows to increase the efficiency and to prevent component degradation.
+To reduce the dynamic stress on the fuel cell, a battery is usually added to the powertrain.
+Therefore, fuel cell vehicles are typically hybrid vehicles.
+This results in the requirement for an optimal energy management strategy aiming for an efficient load distribution between the fuel cell and the battery.
+Additionally, sufficient cooling of both power sources is challenging and calls for efficient thermal management.
+Regarding both topics, applying sophisticated predictive strategies considering future load demands allows for increased efficiency and prevents component degradation.
+Moreover, component lifetime can be further prolonged by health-conscious energy management adaptations.

 Increasing the Efficiency of Conventional Powertrains